 It is the Fund's policy that the Manager monitors the Fund's liquidity position on a daily basis.
 The Fund's liabilities are generally expected to be due and paid within 90 days, with the exception of net assets attributable to holders of redeemable units.
 Redeemable units are redeemable on demand at the holder's option, however does not represent significant liquidity risk as holders of these instruments typically retain them for the medium to long term.
 In addition, the Fund requires appropriate notice of unit redemptions and under extraordinary circumstances has the ability to suspend redemptions if this is deemed to be in the best interest of all unitholders.
 As such, the Fund is not exposed to significant liquidity risk.
-The Fund did not withhold any redemption or implement any suspensions during 2023 or 2022.
+The Fund did not withhold any redemption or implement any suspensions during 2024 or 2023.
+Please refer to Note 12 for details on Subsequent Events relating to suspension of redemptions.